Recurrent Miscarriages and Pregnancy Loss: Treatment Options in Ottawa

 Common Factors Increasing the Risk of Miscarriage

 1. Thin Uterine lining: a healthy uterine lining is a must to help support implantation.
 And a thin uterine lining, especially early in the pregnancy, can contribute to an increased risk for miscarriage.
+The uterine lining can be support with the use of various nutrients and supplements which have shown in early research trials to support a healthier and thicker uterine lining.
+Additionally, the use of fertility acupuncture has been shown to help improve blood flow to the reproductive organs and support implantation rates for fertility treatments.

 2. Elevated Sperm DNA Fragmentation: elevated sperm DNA fragmentation is often undiagnosed.
 Simply because this is a test that is not performed by many doctors until there is a significant history of miscarriages, and even then sometimes it is missed.
 It is a relatively cheap test which checks to see what percentage of the DNA in a sperm sample is fragmented (hairline fractures in the DNA).
 The best thing about DNA fragmentation, is that its treatment is usually straightforward: diet and lifestyle changes along with specific high dose antioxidants are extremely valuable in treating this issue.